RaspAP/raspap-tools/README.md

 If you prefer to compile drivers from scratch, the script `install_wlan_drivers_8812au_88x2bu.sh` extracts the source for two very common drivers (Realtek 8812au and 88x2bu) from Github.
 The source is compiled and the installation done via DKMS.
 This ensures, that the driver is automatically recompiled, when the kernel version is changing.
 Depending on the raspberry pi version, this can take a long time.

-## (Nearly) RAM only Raspian
+## (Nearly) Read-only Raspian
 Utilizing a Raspberry PI as an access point, requires a reliable operation over a long period of time.
 Switching the Raspberry PI off without a regular shutdown procedure might lead to a damaged system.
 Writing lots of logging and temporary data to the SD-card will shorten the lifetime of the system.

 Moving logging and temporary data to a RAM based files system can minimize the risk and extend the lifetime of the SD-card substantially.

-The script `create_RAM_version.sh` will replaces the default logging service, moves temporary file locations to RAM and switches off the file system check and swap in `/boot/config.txt`.
+The script `raspian_readonly.sh` will replaces the default logging service, moves temporary file locations to RAM and switches off the file system check and swap in `/boot/config.txt`.
 By default the file system is still in read/write mode, so RaspAP settings can be saved.
 The remaing access to the SD-card can be checked with the tool `iotop -aoP`.